 Common chronic diseases and cancers in Dubai and the UAE

-Claiming three times as many lives annually as COVID-19, diabetes is considered a silent pandemic.
-It is also one of the most prevalent chronic illnesses in Dubai and the UAE.
-Learn more about the country’s common chronic diseases and cancers in this Pacific Prime Dubai article.
+Claiming three times as many lives annually as the COVID-19 pandemic did, diabetes is considered a silent killer.
+It is also one of the most prevalent chronic illnesses in Dubai and the United Arab Emirates (UAE).
+Let’s learn more about common chronic diseases and cancers in this Pacific Prime Dubai article.

 Are you living with a chronic medical condition?
-If not, someone you know and care about likely is.
-As the leading cause of death and disability globally, non-communicable or chronic diseases contribute to 7 of the top 10 causes of death.
-Consequently, it is vital that you know how chronic conditions can potentially threaten your health.
-The following chronic diseases are the most common in the UAE.
+Or maybe someone you know and care about is?
+As the world’s leading cause of death and disability, non-communicable or chronic diseases contribute to seven of the top 10 causes of death.

 1. Cancer

 Every year, roughly 4,500 new cancer cases are reported in the UAE.
-In 2014, cancer was the third leading cause of death in Abu Dhabi among nationals and expats alike, accounting for 16% of total deaths.
+In 2014, cancer was the 3rd leading cause of death in Abu Dhabi among nationals and expats, accounting for 16% of total death.
 The prevalence of cancers in the UAE is largely blamed on inadequate healthcare and unhealthy lifestyle.

-The most common cancer amongst men in the UAE is lung cancer, which is primarily caused by smoking.
-The Health Authority Abu Dhabi (HAAD) states that 71% of lung cancer deaths in the emirate are a result of tobacco products.
-Along with lung cancers, other cancers commonly seen in men in the UAE include:
+Primarily caused by smoking, lung cancer is the most common cancer amongst men in the UAE.
+The Abu Dhabi Department of Health states that 71% of lung cancer deaths in the emirate is the result of smoking.
+Along with lung cancers, other cancers commonly found among men in the UAE include:

 - Liver cancer